 With moderate temperatures year round, Lassen Volcanic National Park is an ideal spot to visit for a change of scenery.
-One of the least visited national parks in California, surprisingly, Lassen has a wide range of geography and natural wonders.
+One of the least visited national parks in California, Lassen has a wide range of geography and natural wonders.
 Compared to Yosemite and Sequoia National Parks, Lassen is bite-sized (at 166 square miles) and completely drivable.
 Here’s our guide to an easy day trip to Lassen, with or without kids in tow.

-You have to sign up online and print out the pass before visiting your first park.
+Simply sign up online and print out the pass before visiting your first park.
 You must have the print out upon entering (they won’t accept a screenshot) and they will swap it for an actual card that can be used an unlimited amount of times before a specified expiration date.
 Pack a picnic and plenty of drinks to keep you hydrated.

 Plan your route